matrix-org/synapse/docs/modules/spam_checker_callbacks.md

 async def check_event_for_spam(event: "synapse.module_api.EventBase") -> Union["synapse.module_api.NOT_SPAM", "synapse.module_api.errors.Codes", str, bool]
 ```

 Called when receiving an event from a client or via federation.
-The callback must return either:
+The callback must return one of:
   - `synapse.module_api.NOT_SPAM`, to allow the operation.
 Other callbacks may still
     decide to reject it.
   - `synapse.module_api.errors.Codes` to reject the operation with an error code.
 In case
     of doubt, `synapse.module_api.errors.Codes.FORBIDDEN` is a good error code.
-  - (deprecated) a `str` to reject the operation and specify an error message.
+  - (deprecated) a non-`Codes` `str` to reject the operation and specify an error message.
 Note that clients
     typically will not localize the error message to the user's preferred locale.
   - (deprecated) `False`, which is the same as returning `synapse.module_api.NOT_SPAM`.
   - (deprecated) `True`, which is the same as returning `synapse.module_api.errors.Codes.FORBIDDEN`.